Aleks272/PWP-Webbipojat/README.md

 You can run `pylint` for the API with the command `pylint project_watchlist` in the root folder of this project.

+# Running and linting the client

+Instructions for these can be found in the client's [README](./client/README.md)

 # Deployment

 The API and client can be deployed to Rahti by using the configurations provided in folder `deployment`.